-The AIDS Program will issue an RFP for the three named activities; encouraging the maximum use of HOPWA funds for HIV infected individuals and their family members threatened with homelessness.
-Proposals will be reviewed by a panel of persons with expertise in AIDS health care, housing, and homelessness issues.
-Evaluators will adhere to all aspects of the federal regulations governing HOPWA.
-Additional evidence to be considered includes the level of local or regional networking among area HIV service organizations; plans to identify HIV positive persons who are homeless but not part of any HIV support system; plans to serve both rural and urban residents; and the development of emergency housing plans for HIV positive persons.
+The AIDS Program issued an RGFP in 2005 for the three named activities; encouraging the maximum use of HOPWA funds for HIV infected individuals and their family members threatened with homelessness.
+Proposals were reviewed by a panel of persons with expertise in AIDS health care, housing, and homelessness issues.
+Evaluators adhered to all aspects of the federal regulations governing HOPWA.
+Additional evidence considered includes the level of local or regional networking among area HIV service organizations; plans to identify HIV positive persons who are homeless but not part of any HIV support system; plans to serve both rural and urban residents; and the development of emergency housing plans for HIV positive persons.